-As part of his first official royal visit to Canada, he would watch “The Great Blondin” cross Niagara Falls on a tightrope.
+As part of his first official royal visit to Canada, he watched “The Great Blondin” cross Niagara Falls on a tightrope.

 THE GREAT BLONDIN

-In fact, the Great Blondin was featured on the reverse of a 1979 Niagara Falls trade dollar, which was struck in nickel and had a mintage of 40,000 pieces.
+In fact, the Great Blondin was featured on the reverse of a 1979 Niagara Falls trade dollar, which was struck in nickel with a mintage of 40,000 pieces.